 At first my homemade mascara showed great promise but over time, even stored in an airtight jar, it started to dry out and once applied would crumble onto my face within hours.
 I eventually gave in and bought a natural mascara by German company Lavera.
 I’ve since found another recipe for homemade mascara that calls for carnauba wax so I’ll give this a whirl once I get some.

 My homemade weedkiller works on annual weeds but not on tough perennial weeds.
 So I now prefer to weed by hand or hoe rather than waste copious amounts of salt and vinegar.

 Natural Cleaning Products – HIT

-Apart from washing-up liquid and laundry powder we’ve only been using non-toxic homemade cleaning products for decades.
-These products are generally a combination of vinegar, bicarbonate of soda, lemon juice, citric acid and water and being so inexpensive to make, save us a ton of money that we can then invest into 100% biodegradable washing-up liquid and laundry powder.
+Apart from washing-up liquid and laundry powder we’ve only been using food-grade ingredients for cleaning for decades.
+These include vinegar, bicarbonate of soda, lemon juice, citric acid and water.
+Being so inexpensive doing this save us a ton of money, which we can then invest into 100% biodegradable washing-up liquid and laundry powder.

 Homemade Crackers – MISS & HIT

 While the recipe for homemade crackers that I use is easy and does result in deliciously crispy crackers they don’t stay crispy for more than a day, unless I re-crisp them up in the oven, which just isn’t practical for us.
 So I’ve had to resort back to shop bought crackers for lunches.

 Homemade Pizza Dough – HIT